RainYans/game-programming/README.md

 ## Current Status

-Week 1 — Project initialization.
+🚧 Week 1 — Project initialization.
 Unity project setup in progress, no playable content yet.

 ## One-Sentence Game Idea

-Grow zombies on an isometric farm, then send squads out to raid scripted enemy farms for loot.
+Grow engineered zombies on a survivor base's farm and send them out to reclaim cities overrun by wild zombies.

+## Setting & Story

+A zombie virus has swept the world.
+Most cities have fallen, and humanity has retreated into fortified bases.
+Scientists in one such base have engineered a breakthrough: **plantable zombies** — a domesticated, controllable strain bred from infected DNA.
+These engineered zombies are humanity's new weapon.
+Sent into the ruins, they fight wild zombies on equal footing — flesh against flesh.

+The player runs the base's experimental farm.
+Each crop is a soldier.
+Each harvest is one step closer to retaking a fallen city.

 ## How to Run